chauff/IN4325/README.md

 The differences in group sizes will be taken into account during grading.

 At the end of each project phase we will conduct a short interview (15 minutes per group) about the group project and its connection to the course content.
 Based on the project report and the interview, each member of the group receives a grade.
-We have two project phases (core IR and applied NLP), so each group will have one interview in week 5 (*tentatively*) and week 9 (*tentatively*).
+We have two project phases (core IR and applied NLP), so each group will have one interview in week 5 and week 9 (*tentatively*).

 ### Weekly reviews